-Concord Fire Protection District's response to findings identified in our audit is described in the accompanying schedule of findings.
-Concord Fire Protection District's response was not subjected to the auditing procedures applied in the audit of financial statements and accordingly, we express no opinion on it.
+Government Auditing Standards requires the auditor to perform limited procedures on the Concord Fire Protection District's response to the findings identified in our audit and described in the accompanying schedule of findings.
+Concord Fire Protection District's response was not subjected to the other auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on the response.